Accessibility: |

 This applies to all the local authority’s care and support functions for adults with needs for care and support and for carers, including:

-The local authority is not solely responsible for promoting integration with the NHS, and this responsibility reflects similar duties placed on NHS England and the local Clinical Commissioning Group (CCG) to promote integration with care and support.
+The local authority is not solely responsible for promoting integration with the NHS, and this responsibility reflects similar duties placed on NHS England and the local integrated care board (which replaced the clinical commissioning group on 1 July 2022) to promote integration with care and support.
 There is also an equivalent duty on local authorities to integrate care and support provision with health related services, for example housing.

 The Devolution Agreement for Health and Social Care has given Greater Manchester control over the £6 billion health and social care resources for the region as from 1 April 2016, and provides the opportunity to fundamentally transform how health and social care are delivered in the region.
 In order to do this, a Locality Plan has been developed, which is the foremost strategy on the transformation of the health and care system in the city.
 The plan outlines three mutually interdependent pillars which underpin the transformational change required.
 These are: